designstem/projects/colorblindness/index.md

 <f-notes>

   <summary>Teachers notes</summary>

   ### Aim
-  ~In order to know how to design products/information using color (color combinations), the students need to gather knowledge about different concepts, that influence whether a color combination works for colorblind people or not.
+  ~To know how to design products/information using color (color combinations), the students need to gather knowledge about different concepts, that influence whether a color combination works for color vision deficient people or not.
 This also includes the biological background of color vision deficiency.~
   ~For design teachers, we kept the biology part as simple as possible (so don't be afraid of the new topic), but STEM teachers are incouraged to add more information themselves, if they want to dive deeper into the topics "eye" or "CVD".~
   ~**This phase should focus on making sure that the students end up with the correct information** (so not too experimental, but mostly informative).
-   ~The students should do all of the working stations, if they are still beginners.
-But if they already know about certain topics, they may just do the tasks for each learning station for repetition, or they can even skip them completely.
-You, as their teacher, make the decision based on their level.~
+   ~If they are beginners, students should do all of the work stations.
+However, if they already know about certain topics, they may do the tasks for each learning station for revision, or they can even skip them completely.
+You, as their teacher, make that decision based on their level.~

   ### Your role as a teacher
    ~Many learning stations have tasks where students can check concepts with e-tools, to verify what they read/learned.
 So in between it might be necessary for the teacher to provide help or the opportunity to discuss/share results.~